Ken Barlow

 Despite his somewhat antagonistic role in the show's early years, Ken developed a reputation among critics for representing an archetypal "boring man".
 This is an allegation denied by Roache, who has cited Ken's evolution over the years, his chaotic love life and dysfunctional family as evidence to the contrary.
 Roache has been honoured with a lifetime achievement award at the British Soap Awards for his portrayal of Ken.
-Away from the canonical serial, Ken has been portrayed by James Roache (William Roache's son) in the dramatisation The Road to Coronation Street, and by Simon Chadwick in the play Corrie!.
+Away from the canonical serial, Ken has been portrayed by Simon Chadwick in the play Corrie!.
 He has also been spoofed by impressionist Jon Culshaw.